 So, here we go.

 The hives are much as I left them last September.
-And that’s a good thing as it’s all too easy for the curious, or vandals to cause lots of damage.
+And that’s a good thing.
+It’s all too easy for the curious, or vandals to cause damage.
 Last fall:

 - the division board feeders were filled with granulated sugar

 - they faced them away from prevailing winds